khernon1/B_B_project/README.md

 The BandsInTown API allows the user to search for any upcoming concert events by location.

-The respective models are used to create new instances for each search.
+The respective models use ES6 syntax to create new instances for each search.